-This agreement explains how you can access and use GOG services, like GOG.COM, GOG Galaxy or GOG games and video content.
+This agreement explains how you can access and use GOG services, like GOG.COM, GOG GALAXY application or GOG games and video content.

 If you are not yet 18 years old you need parental/ guardian approval to use GOG services.
 We know it sounds kind of silly – no, no – it is not our invention, but actually a legal requirement.

 2. USING GOG SERVICES AND GOG CONTENT

 You have the personal right to use GOG content and services.
 This right can be suspended or stopped by us in some situations.

 2.2 When you buy, access or install GOG games, you might have to agree to additional contract terms with the developer/publisher of the game (e.g. they might ask you to agree to a game specific End User Licence Agreement).
 If there is any inconsistency or dispute between those ‘EULAs’ and this Agreement, then this Agreement wins.